Acme United (NYSE:ACU) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Acme United (NYSE:ACU – Get Rating) in a note issued to investors on Saturday.
+StockNews.com assumed coverage on shares of Acme United (NYSE:ACU – Get Rating) in a note issued to investors on Sunday.
 The brokerage set a “hold” rating on the stock.

 About Acme United (Get Rating)